rwxrob/zet/20220420104731/README.md

 walled gardens of the world, "hybrid" is the new hotness, where cloud providers can seamlessly communicate with on-prem services to provide one Kubernetes cluster to rule them all.
-The adoption of WASM in the browser just furthers that future.
-By the way, that is a much better future, for everyone, built on open standards and much faster than anything Amazon Lambda, KNative (or any of the clones) can provide.
-A few major things need to happen, support for gRPC native in the browser for one, but they definitely will happen.
-Learn them.
-Learn them today.
+The adoption of WASM in the browser just furthers that future, a much better future, for everyone, built on open standards and faster than anything Amazon Lambda, KNative (or any of the clones) will ever be able to  provide.

+A few major things need to happen before the *Kubernetes Internet* (a term I think I just invented) becomes a reality, support for gRPC native in the browser, for one.
+It definitely will happen.

+Why should you care?

+There's not enough time to learn everything.
+Don't waste your time learning "serverless" anything.
+Learn Protobuf, gRPC, containers, and Kubernetes.
+And --- for the love of God --- ***learn Go***.
+It's everywhere!
+Everyone agrees Go is "the language of cloud" and when cloud becomes Internet Go that means Go becomes "the language of the Internet."
+Learn these today.
 Protobuf and gRPC applications will overtake every other application on the planet.
 Front ends will get significantly smaller as more of the processing returns to where it belongs --- on the server.

-Save your career, get the fuck away from "serverless" wherever you see it.
+Let me put it another way, save your career, get the fuck away from "serverless" wherever you see it.
 And, by the way, one of the biggest "serverless" products, Amazon Firecracker, which tries (and fails) to replace the hugely successful QEMU (which also has a "microVM mode"), is also written entirely in Rust.
 I rest my case.
 "Serverless" cluelessness is over 9000.

 * Why the Serverless Revolution Has Stalled
   https://www.infoq.com/articles/serverless-stalled/